opendilab/DI-engine-docs/source/11_dizoo/index.rst

         from ding.entry import serial_pipeline
         serial_pipeline((main_config, create_config), seed=0)

 The two dictionary objects ``cartpole_dqn_config`` and ``cartpole_dqn_create_config`` contain the key configurations required for CartPole/DQN training.
-We can change the behavior of our training pipeline by changing the configuration here.
-For example, by changing ``cartpole_dqn_config.policy.cuda`` , we can choose whether to use the cuda device to run the entire training process.
+You can change the behavior of your training pipeline by changing the configuration here.
+For example, by changing ``cartpole_dqn_config.policy.cuda`` , you can choose whether to use your cuda device to run the entire training process.

 If you want to use other training pipelines provided by DI-engine, or use your own custom training pipelines, you only need to change the part of the ``main`` function of ``config.py`` that calls the training pipeline.
 For example, you can change the ``serial_pipeline`` in the example to ``parallel_pipeline`` to call the parallel training pipeline.

-For the CLI tool ``ding``, we can also change the previous cli command to
+For the CLI tool ``ding``, you can also change the previous cli command to

 .. code-block:: bash